angspos/ai-augmented-learning/README.md

 This repo is the knowledge system I built for **UW CSE 163 (Intermediate Data Programming)**.
 It pairs an Obsidian knowledge graph with a scope-constrained agentic AI (Claude), governed by a project spec (`CLAUDE.md`) that tells the AI how to behave: stay inside the course, cite every claim, follow my note conventions, and update the vault as I learn.

-The interesting part isn't the notes.
-It's the **system design** — the constraints that make the AI verifiable instead of vibes-based.
+The interesting part is the **system design** — the constraints that make the AI verifiable instead of vibes-based.

 ---

+## Origin

+At **Boeing Defense** and **Boeing Space**, I built onboarding wikis for new engineers.
+In environments defined by legacy systems and proprietary information, a centralized knowledge hub compresses weeks of tribal knowledge into something a newcomer can actually navigate.

+By Spring 2026, UW had given the green light to AI in coursework, and employers were shifting from permitting AI to *requiring and tracking* its use.
+Fluency with **agentic AI** was becoming a baseline expectation.
+I decided to treat agentic AI the same way — not as an oracle, but as a colleague working from an authoritative knowledge base.

+I built on Andrej Karpathy's [**LLM Wiki**](https://gist.github.com/karpathy/442a6bf555914893e9891c11519de94f) pattern, adding two things:

+- **Course-specific guardrails** — scope constraints, citation discipline, and academic-honesty limits (walks through concepts, never writes graded solutions).
+- **A personalized growth loop** — the system reads across chat threads to detect recurring struggles, then *promotes* those concepts into a dedicated **growth** section that's forced into the AI's context on every response.
+The AI becomes an active study partner with cross-session memory of where I need the most work.

+---

 ## Why I built it

-Most AI study tools hand you plausible-sounding answers with no way to check them.
-That's fine for brainstorming and terrible for learning.
+Most AI study tools hand you plausible-sounding answers with no way to check them, which is terrible for learning.
 I wanted a system where:

 - Every answer is **traceable back to a source** I can verify (a lecture timestamp, a lesson page, a concept note I wrote, an Ed Discussion thread)
-- The AI **refuses to hallucinate past the curriculum** — if the class hasn't covered a Python feature yet, it tells me so instead of filling in from general knowledge
+- The AI **refuses to hallucinate past the curriculum** — if the class hasn't covered a Python feature yet, it tells me so instead of filling in from general knowledge.
+Because the AI is also forced to cite course material for every claim, I've noticed significantly fewer hallucinations in practice
 - My notes are **a knowledge graph**, not a linear document — so the AI can link new material into what I already know instead of re-explaining from scratch
 - The system **learns my conventions** (tag vocabulary, wikilink style, frontmatter) and extends them rather than inventing new ones